-Receipts or other record of medical expenses paid by the family during the previous year (appointment date to appointment date, or in the case of mail-in biennial recertification, due date to due date) can be used to anticipate future medical expenses.
-If an applicant/participant will become entitled to a deduction, medical expenses will be anticipated based on verification provided.
+Receipts or other record of health and medical care expenses" paid by the family during the previous year (appointment date to appointment date, or in the case of mail-in biennial recertification, due date to due date) can be used to anticipate future health and medical care expenses".
+If an applicant/participant will become entitled to a deduction, health and medical care expenses" will be anticipated based on verification provided.